Agent-Control/AgentControl.Hub/replit.md

 - 2025-01-17: Updated logo to use provided PNG image asset
 - 2025-01-18: Made logo transparent by removing background and using SVG
 - 2025-01-18: Updated logo to new refined P-shaped design with circular nodes
+- 2025-01-18: Updated logo to use provided PNG image with dark background
+- 2025-01-18: Created SVG logo with dark background matching provided design

 ## Migration Status
 ✅ Migration completed successfully!
 All checklist items in `.local/state/replit/agent/progress_tracker.md` are marked as done.